AsteriskAmpersand/Ice-Stable/README.md

     - The chance of hitting the wrong Monster part has been greatly decreased, especially for fast-moving Monsters.

 #### 【 General Changes 】 ####
-- When performed from idle stance, "Axe: Side Slash" replaced with "Axe: Overhead Slash".
+- When performed from neutral stance, "Axe: Side Slash" replaced with "Axe: Overhead Slash".
 - "Axe: Side Slash":
   - MV increased to 30 (up from 23).
 - "Axe: Forward Slash":